Fixed Rate Private Student Loans: What to Know Before You Borrow

 • Research Lenders: Look for lenders that specifically offer fixed rate options and compare their terms.

-• Exhaust Federal Loan Options First: Federal loans often have lower fixed rates and better repayment options.
-Always prioritize them before turning to private loans.
+• Exhaust Federal Loan Options First: Federal loans usually offer better fixed rates and protections.

 If You Already Have Variable Rate Loans